Royal Decree Appoints Chairperson, Board Members Of Integrity Commission

-Amman, Oct.
-19 (Petra) - - A Royal Decree has been issued, appointing the chairperson and board members of the Integrity and Anti-Corruption Commission for a four-year term, as of the date of assuming their duties:
+(MENAFN- Jordan Times) AMMAN - A Royal Decree has been issued, appointing the chairperson and board members of the Integrity and Anti-Corruption Commission for a four-year term, as of the date of assuming their duties: Muhannad Hijazi, as chairperson; Sami Salaitah, as member; Saad Shihab, as member; Hazem Majali, as member; Nasser Al Qadi, as member.

 Legal Disclaimer: